 Roadkill Couture press

-This Roadkill Couture shoot did cause quite a stir on social media and the blogging world and I did receive several requests for the images to be used on other blogs.
+This Roadkill Couture shoot did cause quite a stir on social media and the blogging world.
+I did receive several requests for the images to be used on other blogs.
 One of which was La Fiancée du Panda.
-It is a wedding and lifestyle blog run by Maëlis who is super passionate about all things wedding related, and luckily for me – taxidermy!!
+It is a wedding and lifestyle blog run by Maëlis.
+She is super passionate about all things wedding related, and luckily for me – taxidermy!!